 It doesn’t appear at face-value to offer much more than some others we have looked at that sell for half the price, but the quality does speak for itself.
 Top-notch, non-imported manufacturing, (no shoddy soldering), closed-back cabinet.
 Instantly recognizable branding with its eye-catching orange basket weave Tolex and woven speaker grille it will stand out and ring-out.

-Our verdict: The Orange Crush 12 packs the distinctive looks and tones of Orange into this hard-working, deceptively loud 12-watt amplifier.
+Verdict: The Orange Crush 12 packs the distinctive looks and tones of Orange into this hard-working, deceptively loud 12-watt amplifier.
 3-band EQ, gain, overdrive a punchy custom speaker, and a cab emulated full-size headphone port, what more do you want for a hundred bucks.
 Easily our choice for best guitar amp under $100 for rock players.

 - Mini amp